 Adapt Your Marketing Strategy

-If you launch it during a recession, you will also need to change how you market your new business.
+If you launch it during a recession, you will also need to change how you market your new business, this is something IT consultant could help you with.
 When it comes to marketing, you have to be aware of what people care about.
 During a recession, they care more about pricing than anything else.

 That means your marketing outreach will likely need to focus on bringing people to your company on the basis of saving money.
 You might do that by highlighting your best deals, offering limited-time discounts on special days, and deploying other strategies highlighting your business as a place to save money.